 We validate the customer value of a portfolio company's product roadmap features ideas by asking the target customers about their perceived effort to satisfy the need with the feature idea at the concept stage.
 We provide quantitative analysis of customer value for each feature to our portfolio companies.

-The connection between reduced customer effort and equity value creation is direct.
+The connection between reduced customer effort and business growth is direct.
 Customers who can get their jobs done better are more likely to continue using the product, recommend it to others, and pay premium prices for superior value.
-This drives the accelerated revenue growth and improved unit economics that create multiple expansion.
+This drives the accelerated revenue growth and improved unit economics that create business success.

 Our proprietary and patented software aligns our portfolio companies' product, marketing, and sales teams with unmet customer needs in order to accelerate growth.